Hederarch/ItB-Mod-Squads/README.md

 *(also these do require the Into the Breach modloader.
 That shouldn't be a problem for most people but download it if you don't have it.)*

 ## What's Included
-This pack consists of 3 new squads and 1 new pilot.
+This pack consists of 4 new squads based on the 4 corporate islands!

-The **Vek Stompers** are a remix of the Rift Walkers with weapons that encourage constant frantic movement around the board.
+The **Vek Stompers** are rejected prototypes of the Rift Walkers with weapons that encourage constant frantic movement around the board.

 ![Crusher Mech](https://cdn.discordapp.com/attachments/429372540776087592/1006038665652355183/crusher_demo.gif)
 A prime mech with a long-range diving punch.